freeCodeCamp/guide/src/pages/c/basic-networking/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Before getting started with Networking in C, we should have a basic understanding of the networking terminology so as to get a better picture.
+Hence <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-networking-terminology-interfaces-and-protocols" target='_blank' rel='nofollow'>this article  will give you a very good understanding of basic network concepts.
+Link Provided by Digital Ocean</a>